lucky521/LuckyToolNotes/shortcut/readline.md

 # Readline Commands

-## Move Cursor
+### Move Cursor

-ctrl + u/k   kill all the input line on the left/right
+- ctrl + u/k
+kill all the input line on the left/right

-ctrl + w     kill a word on the left
+- ctrl + w
+kill a Word on the left

-ctrl + l     clear screen
+- ctrl + l
+clear screen

-ctrl + a/e    go to the beginning/end of the line
+- ctrl + a/e
+go to the beginning/end of the line

-ctrl + b/f    go to backward/forward char
+- ctrl + b/f
+go to Backward/Forward Char

-ctrl + p/n   go to previous/next line
+- ctrl + p/n
+go to Previous/Next line

-alt + b/f    go to backward/forward word
+- alt + b/f
+go to Backward/Forward Word